EPE Education

 Skilled Patient Educator Course (6 ECTS)

 The course aims at developing empowering patient education in health care practice.
 The teaching methods include lectures, supervision meetings and completion of written patient education material.
 The students develop written empowering patient education material for their own unit.
 The education is designed for health care professionals working in health care practice.
-Empowering Patient Education -programme of the Department of Nursing Science is responsible for teaching.
-The course is arranged with the Hospital District of Southwest Finland, Satakunta Hospital District and with Turku Health Care Services.
+Empowering Patient Education programme of the Department of Nursing Science is responsible for teaching.
+The course is arranged with the Hospital District of Southwest Finland, Satakunta Hospital District and Turku Health Care Services.

 Expertice in teaching